peterdsharpe/AeroSandbox/README.md

 [MIT License applies, full terms here](LICENSE.txt).
 In short: use AeroSandbox for anything you want (commercial or non-commercial).
 AeroSandbox is released in hope that it will be useful but without any warranty of merchantability (either express or implied).

-If you use AeroSandbox, attribution is appreciated.
+If you use AeroSandbox, public attribution is appreciated.
+In particular, it's especially helpful when industry users share when and how they're using AeroSandbox, since it helps the team prioritize feature development.

 ## Stargazers over time